Beta Beta Beta

 Honors in Biology

-Students who have completed fourteen credits of Biology courses with a sufficiently high biology G.P.A. and overall G.P.A. and overall G.P.A. and who have demonstrated promise in other ways may be invited to apply for the biology Honors program.
+Students who have completed 14 credits of biology courses with a sufficiently high biology G.P.A. and overall G.P.A., and who have demonstrated promise in other ways may be invited to apply for the biology Honors program.
 If the student’s application warrants acceptance into the program, he or she may be eligible for Honors.
 Graduating with Honors in biology requires completing a three-semester laboratory or field research project (two semesters of BI 493 and one semester of BI 499) of sufficient quality and maintaining a sufficiently high biology overall G.P.A.